Have the freshest free hiking tips sent to you each month!

 If it's bird identification you're most interested in, have you seen the book series by Stan Tekiela?

-I use his Birds of Washington field guide, and here's why I love it: it's color coded!
+Because I'm mostly hiking in the Pacific Northwest, I use his Birds of Washington field guide, and here's why I love it: it's color coded!

 This no-brainer approach quickly satisfies my curiosity because it gives me size, migration, food, and comparison information all on one page.